 - Converting to a cased opening can provide up to 2¾ inches of additional clearance and simplify the approach and use of the doorway by not having a door at all.

 - Enlarging the opening can be considered if the above options don’t provide the required clearance.

 Windows are crucial for providing natural light, ventilation, and an escape route in the event of an emergency.
-A CAPS professional can help determine whether the window is sized properly to provide visibility from a seated position while also meeting code standards to act as an escape route.
+A professional contractor can help determine whether the window is sized properly to provide visibility from a seated position while also meeting code standards to act as an escape route.
 In some cases, code standards do not require the size of the opening to accommodate those with mobility or other physical impairments.
 However, making sure all windows are fully functional and easily operated by those with such impairments is critical to those looking to age in place.

 - Vehicle Access

 When designing your driveway, consider a minimum width of twelve feet to allow for transfer beside a vehicle.
 A hard surface, like asphalt or concrete, is preferable to pavers or loose gravel, which can provide an uneven surface and increase the chances of falling.

 A single garage door should be at least nine-feet wide by eight-feet high to allow enough clearance for a van.
 When considering the amount of space needed in the garage, be sure to include space for a future ramp.
 If designing the garage from the ground up, try to keep the garage level with the main floor of the home to create a zero-threshold entry.